Course leader

 Entry Requirements

-- City & Guilds Advanced Technical Extended Diploma (720) MM
+City & Guilds Advanced Technical Extended Diploma (720): MM in a relevant subject

-- A satisfactory pass in a relevant Access course with 74 tariff points, with 24 credits at merit or above including 12 credits in science -based units
+Access to HE: A satisfactory pass in a relevant Access course with 74 tariff points, with 24 credits at merit or above including 12 credits in science based units